Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

   bar [123,113,65,35]
 ```
 <br/>
-From the numbers above we notice the following:
+From the numbers above, we notice the following:

-- There's a tendency to work on-site, or fully remote rather than having a hybrid working model.
+- There is a tendency to work on-site or fully remote rather than having a hybrid working model.
 - There's a tendency to work for foreign companies remotely from Algeria.

 We also noticed that some participants work for both Algerian and foreign companies remotely (having more than one job, or multiple clients).